sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 ### withdraw

-Withdraws the provided amount of assets from the lockup stream to the provided address `to`.
+Withdraws the provided amount of assets from the stream to the `to` address.

 Emits a {WithdrawFromLockupStream} and a {Transfer} event.
 Notes:

-- This function will attempt to call a hook on the recipient of the stream, if the recipient is a contract.
+- This function attempts to invoke a hook on the stream's recipient, provided that the recipient is a contract and `msg.sender` is either the sender or an approved operator.
 Requirements:
-- The call must not be a delegate call.
+- Must not be delegate called.
-- `streamId` must point to an active lockup stream.
+- `streamId` must not reference a null, pending, or depleted stream.
-- `msg.sender` must be either the recipient of the stream (a.k.a the owner of the NFT) or an approved operator.
+- `msg.sender` must be the stream's sender, the stream's recipient or an approved third party.
-- `to` must be the recipient if `msg.sender` is the sender of the stream.
+- `to` must be the recipient if `msg.sender` is the stream's sender.
+- `to` must not be the zero address.
-- `amount` must not be zero and must not exceed the withdrawable amount.
+- `amount` must be greater than zero and must not exceed the withdrawable amount.

 ```solidity
 function withdraw(uint256 streamId, address to, uint128 amount) external;